Mitigating Prior Errors in Causal Structure Learning: A Resilient Approach via Bayesian Networks: Conclusions

 \section{Conclusions}

-Addressing the issue of prior quality in causal structure learning, this paper investigates the theoretical properties of diverse prior errors, assuming sufficient data availability.
-Subsequently, a post-hoc strategy is introduced that is robust against edge-level prior errors and does not require supervision.
-This strategy is not confined to a specific causal learning process and can be readily integrated into existing hard-constrained methods to create a version resilient against unreliable priors.
+To address the issue of prior quality in causal structure learning, this paper investigates the theoretical properties of diverse prior errors.
+Subsequently, a post-hoc strategy is introduced, which is robust against edge-level prior errors and does not require supervision.
+This strategy is not confined to a specific causal learning process and can be readily integrated into existing causal structure learning methods to create a version resilient against unreliable priors.

-Experiments have been conducted on various Bayesian network datasets, demonstrating the proposed method's capacity to resist order-reversed prior errors while preserving the correct prior.
-This performance surpasses existing methods capable of identifying erroneous priors.
-Further, through comparative experiments with a range of widely used methods, the proposed method's performance improvement in causal structure learning is clearly illustrated.
-The findings reveal that the method proposed in this paper can tolerate a lower quality of priors compared to other methods.
+Experiments have been conducted on various Bayesian network datasets, demonstrating the proposed strategy's capacity to resist order-reversed prior errors while preserving the correct prior.
+This performance surpasses existing methods capable of identifying prior errors.
+Further, through comparative experiments with a range of widely used methods, the proposed strategy's performance improvement in CSL is clearly illustrated.
+The findings reveal that the strategy proposed in this paper can tolerate a lower quality of priors compared to other methods.
 This tolerance can mitigate the stringent demands of prior acquisition and facilitate the practical application of causal theory in real-world scenarios.